top of page

 Nov 32 min read

-My Path to Purpose (Skywalker Journey)
+My Path to Purpose (Skywalker Student)

 Glow-Up: Finding My Confidence I’ve been at Skywalker since the very beginning, and I’ve seen all its ups and downs.
 I’ve always been a social person, but for the longest time, I struggled with terrible stage fright.
 I’ll never forget the year I was so overwhelmed during a show that I cried in front of everyone.
 But the person I am today is more confident.
 Through a lot of self-development here at Skywalker, I faced my fears head-on and ended this year with a performance I wa

-Building Our Community: A Shared Responsibility
+Building Our Community: A Shared Responsibility (Member Perspective)

 If we wish to build strong, cohesive communities, our goal must be to foster mutual responsibility, respect, and the sustainable use of our shared resources.
 Ideally, these essential habits are first nurtured in a high-trust environment: the family and by extension, the community of learning.
 The Lesson We Learned Early in our school's journey, we recognized a clear pattern: resources provided freely, without a sense of personal responsibility, are often undervalued and, ulti